After Yasin Malik appears in person before SC, solicitor general flags ‘serious security lapse’

 The judges then asked why a life-term convict was appearing before the court in person, The Hindu reported.
 “He could have appeared through video conferencing without compromising anything,” the court said.

-Tushar Mehta said that no one can appear in person before the Supreme Court without the permission of the Registrar.
+Mehta said that no one can appear in person before the Supreme Court without the permission of the Registrar.
 “Next time we will ensure that he is not physically present,” he said.

 The solicitor general later wrote to Union Home Secretary Ajay Bhalla, saying that the incident was a serious security lapse, as Malik could have escaped or could have been killed.